 Food Styling Tip 4: Use Good Lighting

-Lighting the sandwich is really important to make those pretty layers and colors actually show up and not get too dark.
+Lighting the sandwich is really important to make those pretty layers and colors actually show up and not get lost or too dark.

-For this shoot, I used natural light, set my camera on my tripod and adjusted my camera settings for the correct exposure.
+For this shoot, I used natural light and decided to set my camera on my tripod so I could adjust my camera settings for the correct exposure.
 I set up my sandwich next to a large window where there was lots of natural light hitting the side and front of the sandwich.
 But, because my camera settings required a slower shutter speed, stabilizing my camera was key to avoid camera shake.

-I used a diffuser on the window to slightly soften the light on the ingredients without taking away the light.
+I positioned a diffuser on the window to soften the light on the ingredients without taking away the light.
 The window and diffuser were to the left of the sandwich.
-To prevent the opposite side of the sandwich from getting too dark, I also set up a white V-flat (two pieces of white foam board taped together) on the right side of the sandwich.
+To prevent the opposite side of the sandwich from getting too dark, I also set up a white V-Flat (two pieces of white foam board taped together) on the right side of the sandwich.
 This helped bounce light back to the right side and created more even lighting over the whole sandwich.

 Food Styling Tip 5: Use Styling Tweezers (Not Your Fingers)

 Styling tweezers are an important tool to have on hand for food styling.
 It allows you to move little pieces without disrupting the other pieces.
 I have this food styling kit on hand at my home studio which includes a variety of tweezers and special spoons for manipulating the ingredients.
 Having a food styling kit on hand (or just some styling tweezers) will help you be much more precise and careful.

-I always say the real secret to awesome food photography is PRACTICE – no matter what you’re shooting.
+The secret to awesome food photography and food styling is PRACTICE.
 I have struggled with sandwiches for a long time and they rarely make it on my blog because of it.
 But, I hope these food styling tips for sandwiches provide some guidance to help.
-This sandwich is far from perfect, but it was good for me to practice and share the tips that helped me.

 For the Green Goddess Dressing: